nkhakwan/week5MondaySimonPlusPingPong/README.md

 ## Setup/Installation Requirements

-* Please Go in the root directory and type npm run start at the prompt and server would kick off the browser and start
+* Clone the project and than go in the root directory and type npm run start at the prompt and server would kick off the browser and start

 ## Known Bugs